e-erfani/SEA_STARR/README.md

 ### Requirements:
 - Python3 in Jupyter Notebook (installed by Anaconda).
 - See the beginning of each code for the required Python3 libraries.

+### The analyses are featured in:
+Diamond, M., E. Erfani, et al., 2023: work in progress.